soraxas/firmware/README.md

-# Ultimate Hacking Keyboard firmware with extended macro support
+# Ultimate Hacking Keyboard firmware with extended macro engine

 This is a fork of [UHK firmware](https://github.com/UltimateHackingKeyboard/firmware).
-This custom firmware provides extended macro action support.
+This custom firmware provides extended macro engine.
 Namely, we allow a set of simple commands to be used in text macro actions.
-Commands are denoted by a single dolar sign  as a prefix.
+These commands can be used to reach functionality otherwise unavailable via agent.

 ## Compatibility